cniel-ud/cniel-website/content/singles/education.md

 - BMEG 330 - Biomedical Instrumentation&dagger;
 &dagger; As an alternative for BMEG 230

+**Anonymous feedback from 2026 course evaluations:**
+- "Professor Brockmeier was always ready for class, open to questions, and willing to explain things different ways to convey the concepts.
+He often used real life examples of the concepts we were discussing and showed how they can be useful in applications.
+He was good with the classroom tech; using a good balance of tablet on projector and chalkboard to cover the material.
+He spoke clearly and was easy to understand.
+He also spoke plainly about the concepts and techniques for succeeding in the class.
+Occasional humor lightened up the lectures, math lectures can get a little dreary, wasn't a problem with Brockmeier."
+ - " Very good at explaining topics and its impressive to watch honestly."
+ - "Professor was very capable of answering questions in an intuitive way.
+Breaks down problems to fundamental concepts beyond what the solution could show you."
+- "Professor Brockmeier was very helpful in connecting course concepts to real world applications"

 **Anonymous feedback from 2025 course evaluations:**
  - "One of my best professors”